 Cheer leading was one of the best things that ever happened to me.
 It made me comfortable with myself and taught me that it doesn’t matter what other people think of you.
 I was in the best physical shape of my life.
 I had a six pack, powerful thighs that didn’t fit in jeans, and arms that could lift other people effortlessly.

 These benefits came with costs.
-My first two years of cheer were awful.
+My first two years of cheer were awful(8th grade and freshman year).
 Our coach was biased, untrained, and dangerous.
 The team was full of cliques.
 Our coach was fired after an incident where a teammate’s back was broken.
 I’m repeating this for emphasis; her back was broken.
-I was the only one who returned to the team my sophomore year.
+I was the only one who returned to the team my sophomore year of high school.
 We had a new coach and a fresh team.
 We focused only on basics, we stunted a few times, but never performed stunts because we weren’t ready.
 Our coach believed (and I thank her for this) that you should never progress in difficulty until the basics are consistently safe.

 My junior year was when the team really began to stunt.
 We had more people and two coaches.
 I was in “dream team,” the most experienced stunt group on the team.
 Regardless of our experience, I was beat to hell.
 While injuries didn’t happen often they happened enough for it to make a difference.
 I had teammates that had permanent injuries from impact and stress.
 I knew that most cheerleaders develop achy bones and joints later in life and it could/would happen to me.
 Nonetheless, I loved the sport because of the people on my team.